Toyota A engine: 7A

-Toyota never made a wide-valve angle high-performance "7A-GE" engine based on the 7A, but many enthusiasts have created one using a combination of 7A-FE parts (block and crank), 4A-GE parts (head, pistons) and custom connecting rods.
-The '7A-FE' has a smaller crank journal and smaller wrist pins (press fit), so a few companies have made special rods to accommodate these builds.
+Toyota never made a wide-valve angle high-performance engine based on the 7A called the "7A-GE", however many enthusiasts have created one using a combination of 7A-FE parts (block and crank), 4A-GE parts (head, pistons) and custom connecting rods.
+The 7A-FE has a smaller crank journal and smaller wrist pins (press fit), and so a few companies have made special rods to accommodate these builds.
 Likewise, an unofficial supercharged "7A-GZE" has also been built from 7A-FE parts (block, crank), 4A-GZE parts (head, pistons) and custom connecting rods.